Steps to take if your email account was compromised

 3. Remove Inbox and Sweep rules, & Mail forwarding rules –

 - Sign into your email.
-Click on the ‘Gear’ in the top right corner> Then click on ‘Mail’
+Click on the ‘Gear’ in the top right corner> Then click on ‘View all Outlook Settings’

-- Click on Inbox and sweep rules – Delete any rules listed that you did not add yourself
+- Click on Mail, then check Rules, Sweep, Forwarding, and Automatic replies settings – Delete anything setup that you did not add yourself and then 'Save' your changes.

 4. Once you have completed the steps above, please reply back to the email from IDManager@mccsd.net , and we will re-activate your account for outgoing mail if it was disabled.